-Ms. Fang Siew Yee graduated with a Bachelor of Arts, Honours Degree in Business Administration in 2001 from the University of Greenwich, London.
-She then joined San Soon Seng Food Industries Sdn.
-Bhd. in 2001 as a Manager responsible for the administrative, human resource and purchasing matters of the Group.
+Ms. Fang Siew Yee graduated with a Bachelor of Art, Honours Degree in Business Administration in 2001 from the University of Greenwich, London.
+She then joined San Soon Seng Food Industries Sdn Bhd in 2001 as Manager and responsible for the administrative, human resource and purchasing matters of the Group.

-Ms. Fang Siew Yee has attended all five (5) Board Meetings held during the financial year ended 31 December 2014.
+Ms. Fang Siew Yee has attended all the four (4) Board Meetings held during the financial year ended 31 December 2015.
 She has no conflict of interest with the Group and has not been convicted of offences within the past ten (10) years.